top of page

 Hemant Atrish

-• Sep 21
+• Sep 21, 2025

-• 3 min read
+• 4 min read

 • Natural swimming pond: For an eco-friendly option, consider a natural pool that uses a plant-based filtration system instead of chemicals.
-This involves lining a large excavated hole, and is best for a rustic look.
+This involves lining a large excavated hole and is best for a rustic look.

-Understand UK regulations
+Understand UK Regulations

 • Building regulations: Formal building regulations approval is not typically required for outdoor pools, provided they are uncovered and do not have heated air enclosures.

-Budget and suppliers
+Budget and Suppliers

 • Supplier support: Look for specialist UK suppliers like All Swim, AG Budget, or Poolstore.
 Many offer free site visits to advise on your project and can create kits for non-standard pool sizes.

-Site preparation
+Site Preparation

 • Mark and excavate: Mark out the dimensions of your pool.
 For in-ground pools, excavate the hole, ensuring the sides slope for stability if building a natural pool without a steel frame.
 For a kit, use an excavator for quick and efficient digging.